cosmos/sdk-tutorials/academy/4-my-own-chain/external-gui.md

 ### Fix a compilation error

-There may be a Typescript compilation error on a CosmJs-generated file, so add [`"downlevelIteration": true,`](https://github.com/cosmos/academy-checkers-ui/blob/4ea0bdb/tsconfig.json#L13) to `.compilerOptions` in `tsconfig.json`.
+There may be a Typescript compilation error on a CosmJS-generated file, so add [`"downlevelIteration": true,`](https://github.com/cosmos/academy-checkers-ui/blob/4ea0bdb/tsconfig.json#L13) to `.compilerOptions` in `tsconfig.json`.

 Confirm that you get the React simple page by running `npm start` in your own project root folder.